maormoyal/voyantis/README.md

   - If you see an "Unexpected response format" error, check the backend's API response format by querying the endpoints directly using Postman or curl.
   - Ensure that the backend returns an array of objects as expected by the frontend.

-- **CORS Issues:**
-  - If you encounter CORS issues, ensure that the backend server is configured to allow requests from the frontend origin.

 ### Logs

 - **Backend Logs:**